nayzo/NzoHoneypotBundle/README.md

 # NzoHoneypotBundle

-A Symfony bundle that provides a very simple invisible Honeypot form type.
+A Symfony bundle that provides a very simple way to handle Honeypot form types.

 ## Prerequisites
 This version of the bundle requires Symfony  +5.0